diegofontecilla/drills/assignment/README.md

 ### Getting started

+Go back to the root directory, and run the drill using `./start`.

-Run the drill with `ruby drill.rb` from the command-line.
+If you run the drill using `ruby drill.rb` from here, it won't post your score to the leaderboard :).

 > You have to get the indentation and spacing right to get the right answer.